This is a plain English summary of an original research article

 The study found that people with a history of OUD were even less likely than others to have attended an annual asthma review.
 They were also more likely to use the oral steroid prednisolone, which suggests their asthma was less well-controlled and they were more likely to have asthma attacks.

 The study demonstrates some of the challenges in asthma management, especially for people with a history of OUD.
-Current UK guidelines acknowledge the role of substance-use in asthma attacks, but new strategies are needed to help this group engage with treatment.

 What’s the issue?